-- A distribution from the account in the same year that the Hope of Lifetime Learning credits are claimed as long as the money is not used to pay for the same expenses.
+- A distribution from the account in the same year that the American Opportunity or Lifetime Learning credits are claimed as long as the money is not used to pay for the same expenses.

-Selecting an account homeOkay, you've determined that a Coverdell education savings account is a worthwhile component of your child's overall educational savings plan.
+OK, you've determined that a Coverdell Education Savings Account is a worthwhile component of your child's overall educational savings plan.
 So where do you put the money?

 Any financial institution (a bank, investment company, brokerage, etc.) that handles traditional IRAs can help you set up and manage a Coverdell account.
 You can put your contributions into any qualifying investment vehicle -- stocks, bonds, mutual funds, certificates of deposit -- offered at the institution that will serve as the account's custodian.